openshift-labs/lab-learning-portal/workshop/content/exercises/02-learning-portal.md

 The user does not have any cluster admin access rights.

 Specific workshops may provide custom configuration for the spawner to give additional roles to the service account for the user.
-It is not recommended though to use this to give uses any roles that would normally be performed by a cluster admin.
+It is not recommended though to use this to give users any roles that would normally be performed by a cluster admin.
 This is because it is a shared OpenShift cluster and users could interfere with each other, or the cluster control plane.

 #### Resource Quotas